-- i) Statewide IOU Coordination: : - i) Program Name
+- a) Statewide IOU Coordination: - i) Program Name

-The State of California/IOU Energy Efficiency Partnership Program
+The State of California/IOU Energy Efficiency Partnership Program ii) Program Delivery Mechanisms

 Delivery mechanisms, program elements and subcontractor activities are detailed above in Master PIP Section 4, a.

 The State of CA is unique in the fact that it utilizes benchmarking systems for project identification.